Theory of the relationship between the UML class diagram and code¶

 };

-In both cases, we see that a pointer or reference member variable is added to the client class, whose type is the same as the type of the target class referenced in the association, and the name of the member variable is the role given to the target class for the association relationship, which in the example is .
-The mapping is logical, since the client can access the target object from any of its operations and call its methods through this pointer/reference.
+In both cases, we see that a pointer or reference member variable is added to the client class, whose type matches the type of the target class referenced in the association, and the name of the member variable corresponds to the role assigned to the target class in the association, which in this example is windowManager

 One WindowManager

-object manages several Window
+object manages multiple Window

 class WindowManager